ModUDuke/Causal-Inference-Introduction/chapter3.md

   cor()

-# 3) Based on that correlation, if the team's national ranking changes from #2 to #10, would you expect the attendance to increase, decrease, or stay the same?
+# 3) Based on that correlation, if the team starts the month ranked #2 but ends the month ranked #10, would you expect the attendance to increase, decrease, or stay the same?
 Write "increase", "decrease", or "stay the same" as the solution.

    Solution3<-""

-# 4) And based on that correlation, if you see that the attendance goes up by 100, would you expect the team's ranking value to increase, decrease, or stay the same?
+# 4) And based on that correlation, if you see that the attendance goes up by 100 in that same month, would you expect the team's ranking value to increase, decrease, or stay the same?
 Write "increase", "decrease", or "stay the same" as the solution.

    Solution4<-""
 ```